-Besides, they also contain calcium, magnesium, potassium, phosphorus and so many nutrients.
+Besides, they also contain calcium, magnesium, potassium, phosphorus, and so many nutrients.
 But, during the leaching time, they gradually lose those nutrients.

 Good leaves for leaf mold

 Good quality leaves hold a lower level of lignin and higher in calcium and nitrogen.
-A leaf that contains higher in lignin can slow down the breaking process of leaves.
+A leaf that contains higher lignin can slow down the breaking process of leaves.

-- Eastern hemlock, cherry, white ash, elm, hornbeam, birch, poplar, willow, lime, oak, and beech leaves contain a higher level of nitrogen and calcium and low in lignin.
+- Eastern hemlock, cherry, white ash, elm, hornbeam, birch, poplar, willow, lime, oak, and beech leaves contain a higher level of nitrogen and calcium and are low in lignin.